modmore/docs/en/01_Commerce/v1/05_Products/Stock.md

 To automatically reduce the stock level when an order is paid, enable the [Update Stock module](../Modules/Cart/UpdateStock).

 To make sure customers cannot add more to their cart than what is in stock, enable the [Enforce Stock module](../Modules/Cart/EnforceStock) as well.

+When using third party stock management (e.g. an ERP or PIM system), you'd typically only use EnforceStock to prevent customers from ordering more than is available.
+Instead of the UpdateStock module, you'd let products retrieve the accurate stock directly from the ERP/PIM system.